Highest Quality – Low Cost – Superior Functionality

-The first was mechanization, (what we currently think of as the Industrial Revolution), so steam engines, Spinning Jennies, railways, canals and factories in the 1800’s.
+The first was mechanization, (what we currently think of as the Industrial Revolution), so steam engines, Spinning Jennies, railways, canals and factories in the 1800s.

-The second was the age of mass production so; electricity, the production line, etc., largely in the first half of the 20th century.
+The second was the age of mass production so; electricity, the production line, etc. largely in the first half of the 20th century.

 The third was computers and automation, in the latter part of the 20th century, and the fourth?

 The fourth (Industry 4.0) is about ‘SMART’ factories.
-(The original use of the expression Industry 4.0 was by a group of advisors to the German government who presented their advice in 2012).
+(The original use of the expression Industry 4.0 was by a group of advisers to the German government who presented their advice in 2012).
 Industry 4.0 is about making factories as SMART as they can be.
 That is having assets (machines, people, robots, AI, cyber technology etc.) all communicating with each other.

 The main principles put forward were based on;